alliemeetsfungi/QIIME2_Help/QIIME2_SOP.md

 ```
 srun -p shared --mem=60G -c 4 -t 06:00:00 --pty /bin/bash
 ```
-<br><ins>Stay on your home directory for Qiime2 installation</ins>
+<br><ins>Stay on your home directory for QIIME 2 installation</ins>
 <br>Load anaconda module (this is already installed on KOA for all users)
 ```
 module load lang/Anaconda3/2024.02-1
 ```
-Now you can install Qiime2.<br>
+Now you can install QIIME 2.<br>
 NOTE: the line after -n is what the environment will be named, in the code below it is "qiime2" but could be anything.
-You will use this name to activate Qiime2 on the HPC, so **take note of whatever you name it!**
+You will use this name to activate QIIME 2 on the HPC, so **take note of whatever you name it!**
 ```
 conda env create -n qiime2 --file https://data.qiime2.org/distro/amplicon/qiime2-amplicon-2024.10-py310-linux-conda.yml
 ```
-Check the conda environment to make sure it installed correctly by looking for what you named your Qiime2 package during installation.
+Check the conda environment to make sure it installed correctly by looking for what you named your QIIME 2 package during installation.
 ```
 conda info - e
 ```